-A review will be conducted by the Demographics & Student Assignments Department in conjunction with the Chief School Performance & Accountability Officer to ensure that different diverse student groups will not have a negative impact on their educational programs as a direct result of school closure repurposing.
+A review will be conducted by the Demographics & Student Assignments Department in conjunction with the Chief School Performance & Accountability Officer to ensure that different diverse student groups will not have a negative impact on their educational programs as a direct result of school closure repurposing and/or closure.
 The diversity of the impacted school will be reviewed to determine if any diverse group of student has an inequitable educational impact as compared with other student groups.
-A school closure will not be considered if one diverse group of student has less educational opportunities than another through the closure process.
+School repurposing and/or closure will not be considered if one diverse group of student has less educational opportunities than another through the repurposing and/or closure process.